 Sew these delightfully happy boots to keep little feet snug and warm this winter.
-These simple -to-sew yet impressive boots are carefully designed to be both practical and adorable.
-With wool outers and soft lining they feel just like a big hug for little feet!
+These simple -to-sew yet impressive boots are carefully designed to be both practical and adorable, like a big hug for little feet!

 Make old things new again!
 Twig & Tale patterns pair wonderfully with recycled fabrics.
 Look to accidentally shrunken sweaters, blankets and woolen skirts or trousers garments for inspiration.

 Clear instructions, easy to choose size and much easier to sew than I was expecting.
 Plus the 3yo recipient loves them too.
 I'll definitely be making more.

 Excellent!
 Well written and easy to follow instructions, Would certainly recommend!

 I bought this pattern as I love the tie back boots but sometimes get requests to make the elastic invisible.
 As I'm not comfortable on getting that right myself I love that I don't have to worry about that with Twig Tale patterns, it's just always spot on.
 Instructions fantastic as always.

 Brilliant instructions as usual, and since the pattern was updated its even better!
 They come out beautifully even for a beginner, and we've had loads of compliments -although I've yet to do the flower!

 I have yet to make these cute Flower Boots but everything about BigLittle Patterns has my interest.
 Beautiful photo instructions.
 Easy to understand and nice pricing for such a sweet pattern.
 Thank you Lisa and I am happy I found you.
 I look forward to making many items from your patterns for my business and for all my family.